/

 Suggested Reading: The Giving Tree, Sweet Tea by the Live Oak Tree, One Acorn’s Journey, Tell Me Tree

-Possible Activities: Write a poem or short story of one of the various people mentioned in SS3H3 told through the eyes of the Plantation Oak; Students will draw a picture of one of the various people mentioned in SS3H3 with a caption underneath, describing the picture.
+Possible Activities: Students will write a poem or short story of one of the various people mentioned in SS3H3 told through the eyes of Plantation Oak.

 REQUEST A FIELD TRIP